Crestron/CH5ShellUtilitiesCli/src/cli/export-libraries/README.md

 Usage:
     ch5-shell-cli export:library [options]

-You could also use `yarn` or `npm run` to export assets.
-The following are the commands:
+You could also use `npm run` to export assets.
+The following are the command(s):
-    yarn export:library [options]
     npm run export:library -- [options]

 You could use shortcut script `exp:l` with options:
     ch5-shell-cli exp:l [options]

-You could use shortcut script `exp:l` with yarn and npm commands as the following:
+You could use shortcut script `exp:l` with npm command as the following:
-    yarn exp:l [options]
     npm run exp:l -- [options]

 Options: